sash/jqueryui-init/README.md

 jQuery functions
 ----------------
 As a bonus you get .attrs function that returns an object with all attributes on the element.
-Use .init('widget-name') to apply data-ui-* behaviour for your custom widgets
+Use .uiinit('widget-name') to apply data-ui-* behaviour for your custom widgets